Earle Solomonson

-Earle Solomonson (born September 2, 1947) is a former American football player and coach.
-He served as the head football coach at North Dakota State University from 1985 to 1986 and at Montana State University from 1987 to 1991, compiling a career college football record of 39–42–1.
+Earle Solomonson (born September 2, 1947) is an American former football player and coach.
+He served as the head football coach at North Dakota State University from 1985 to 1986 and at Montana State University from 1987 to 1991, compiling a career college football head coaching record of 39–42–1.
 Solomonson won back-to-back NCAA Division II Football Championships with the North Dakota State Bison in 1985 and 1986.
 He played college football at Augsburg College, from which he graduated in 1969.

+Solomonson began his coaching career in 1969 as an assistant at Richfield High School in Richfield, Minnesota.
+He was the head football coach at Park Center High School in Brooklyn Park, Minnesota from 1975 to 1978, leading his teams to a record of 30–7 in four seasons.
+Solomonson joined the coaching staff at North Dakota State in 1979 as defensive line coach under head coach Don Morton.
+He was elevated to defensive coordinator in 1984, succeeding Mike Daly, who left the program to coach at Idaho State University.